itrummer/balm/README.md

 8. Optionally, restrict the number of reviews to process by clicking on the `Limit rows` checkbox and setting a maximal number.
 9. Click on the `Process Data` button to start processing.

+You will see results in the result table as they become available from the language model.
+After processing all input, BALM automatically generates several aggregate statistics.
+Click on the `Output Distribution` box to obtain a visualization, showing how often specific outputs were produced by the language model.
+The `Model Agreement` box is only interesting if multiple models are applied to the same data (see the following section).
+Finally, you can download results as .csv file by clicking on the `Download Results` button.
+Note that this will erase the current results and reset the interface.